Drama Teacher: Education, Salary, and Outlook

 Where you work and whether or not you work full-time as a drama teacher can dramatically affect your expected compensation.
 Those employed by higher-ed institutions may earn more than those employed at the elementary level.

 Pay can be calculated hourly or per course when the position is not full-time.
 The average hourly rate, according to Ziprecruiter, ranges from $16-25 per hour, for most drama teachers.
+The average salary outcome for teachers with a drama teaching degree is $54,483.

 Here is a snapshot of average salaries for drama teachers: